cornelcroi/photo-sharing-website/README.md

 ## Concept

-1. Create ReactJs web application to allow authenticated users to create albums, upload photos and store everything in DynamoDB
+1. ReactJs web application to allow authenticated users to create albums, upload photos and store everything in DynamoDB
-2. Put a static website with html template files in a subfolder of reactjs application and copy it to a subfolder inside /public folder
+2. Static website with html template files inside `/public` folder of reactjs application
-3. Create AWS Lambda to generate static files using html templates and using  based on data stored in DynamoDB
+3. AWS Lambda to generate static files using html templates and using  based on data stored in DynamoDB

 ## Instructions

 **1. Clone the repository**
   ```
   git clone REPO_URL
   ```